jaimenyoung/mcb185_homework/participation.md

 Notes:

-1. offered suggestion in class
+1. offered suggestion in class to solve programming problem